 A calorie deficit means that your body has to use its resources (preferably fat) for fuel because the number of calories you’re eating isn’t enough to keep up with demands and maintain your weight.

-Let’s say that 1600 calories is enough calories for you to maintain your weight with no exercise and only 6000 steps per day.
+Let’s say that 1600 calories are enough calories for you to maintain your weight with no exercise.

 If you were to start exercising or increase your daily steps, you would create a calorie deficit because you’re increasing the number of calories that you’re burning per day.